ethanporcaro/tracking-toolkit/README.md

 That isn't to say that the aforementioned developers had a **huge** impact on this project, as well as other users in the thread.

+Also, thank you to [Christopher Bruns](https://github.com/cmbruns) for the amazing [pyopenxr](https://github.com/cmbruns/pyopenxr) library.

 # License

 This extension is licensed under [GPL 3.0 or later](https://spdx.org/licenses/GPL-3.0-or-later.html).